mumair85/uExtensions/README.md

 uGen.Extensions
 ===============

-Collection of c# extension methods
+Collection of various extension methods for .net